 Lithography was introduced in Sweden in 1818 by two German lithographers and printers at the request of the Swedish king, the former French Marshall Jean Bernadotte.
 Soon a good working knowledge of lithography was acquired but it was not until the beginning of the 1840s that chromolithography was introduced in Sweden.
 The introduction of this technique followed relied on the skills of immigrant German lithographers and imported handbooks, the most important of which was Heinrich Eduard Pescheck and Leo Bergmann’s Das Ganze des Steindrucks.
 Another source was Robert Bertram’s New Lithochromie, which was translated into Swedish in 1840.
 The same year Johann Friedrich Meyer from Berlin and Hamburg established J. F. Meyer & Co Lithographic Institute.
 In 1848 Meyer returned to Berlin to learn the latest techniques in chromolithography.
 In 1844 the Swedish lithographer Axel Jakob Salmson established a lithographic printing shop.
 His first chromolithographies were printed with the help of handbooks.
 In 1840 Robert Bertram’s book on lithochromie – a form of reproduction using oil colours – was translated into Swedish.
 A few years later the second edition of Peschek’s Das Ganze des Steindrucks was released.
 Here again the word lithochromie was used, but now meaning chromolithography.
 Both Meyer and Salmson followed the techniques described in the book, which combined working with several colour stones and hand coloured details.
 Later, at the beginning of the 1860s, Meyer and Salmson printed true chromolithographies.
 From then on the technique of chromolithography spread to all important lithographic workshops in Sweden.

-Johan de Zoete (Haarlem, The Netherlands)
+de Zoete (Haarlem,

 Directly after the invention of photography experimenters tried to apply the principles of this new technique to printing.
 The earliest experiments were made in intaglio.
 The daguerreotype consisted of a photographic image on a silvered copperplate, and copper was a material printers were familiar with.
 Around 1855 the Frenchman Alphonse Poitevin developed a process of photolithography that gave acceptable results.
 The method wasn’t very practical though.
 The biggest problem was the rendering of the continuous tones of the original.
 Other methods were effective as long as the original consisted of pure black and white.
 This didn’t give spectacular results and was confined to artwork like drawings, not photographs of the ‘real world’.
 A method like that of Colonel Henry James Scott in Southampton, ‘photozincography’, was however used with some success in the production of facsimiles of old texts.
 Another process was based on an invention by Eduard Isaac Asser, an Amsterdam-based amateur photographer.
 His method was adopted by several printing firms, even though it also failed in the true rendering of continuous tones.
 A later development was Charles Eckstein’s ‘Steenheliogravure’, which was used to make some stunning pictures.
 With the invention of halftone photography using a screen, around 1881, the technique of representing continuous tones by dots of various sizes was successfully applied to lithographic printing.

-Gerhard Kilger (International Senefelder Foundation, Offenbach, Germany.)
+Senefelder Foundation, Offenbach, Germany.)

-Alois Senefelder’s lithography was from the beginning not only an important printing technology for reproduction of works of art.
+not only an important printing technology for reproduction of works of art.
 It was also used as an artistic medium by many artists.
-Lithographs were usually prepared and printed by experts.
+Lithographs were usually prepared and printed by

-Since Senefelder’s time, however, artistic lithography undergone considerable development in the post-industrial period.
-Similarly, the professional expertise has disappeared along with the necessary materials for this demanding printing process.
-Experiments and creative new approaches developed by artists have, on the other hand, created completely different and new possibilities with lithography.
-Rarely has an industrial technique experienced such a change in the hands of artists after its decline.
+the necessary materials for this demanding printing process.
+Experiments and creative new approaches developed by artists have, on the other hand, created completely different and new

 Gerhard Kilger will illustrate these changes with examples taken from among the winners of the International Senefelder Award.

-Jean Drache (Germany., educational workshop for lithography)
+educational workshop for lithography)

-Since its invention, lithography has lost none of its attraction for artists.
+its attraction for artists.
 Although it has been largely replaced by offset printing for commercial work, artistic printing from stone is still very much alive.

 Offset printing also provides niches that are of interest to artists.
-While lithography is mainly used by practitioners of painting and drawing, hand offset printing is if particular interest for photographers and media artists.
-The similarities and specificities of both techniques will be discussed in the presentation which will also provide an insight into the work of a hand offset workshop and a lithography workshop at the Academy of visual arts in Leipzig.
+While lithography is mainly used by practitioners of painting and drawing, hand offset printing is if particular interest for

 Bruno Bruni - Lithographie